Marcos Vales

-Marcos Vales Illanes (born 5 April 1975) is a Spanish former footballer who played as a midfielder.
+Marcos Vales Illanes (born 5 April 1975) is a Spanish former professional footballer who played as a midfielder.

 Club career

 Born in A Coruña, Vales made his professional debut with local Deportivo de La Coruña.
-As Super Depor came to fruition, he was sparingly used during his two-year spell with the Galicians, leaving at the age of 19.
-Only linked to the club with an amateur contract, he moved to Asturias and signed for Sporting de Gijón, with Deportivo president Augusto César Lendoiro proceeding to engage in a lengthy court battle, which was eventually resolved in the footballer's favour.
+As Super Depor came to fruition, he was sparingly used during his two-year spell with the Galicians, leaving at the age of 19; only linked to the club with an amateur contract, he moved to Asturias and signed for Sporting de Gijón, with Deportivo president Augusto César Lendoiro proceeding to engage in a lengthy court battle, which was eventually resolved in the footballer's favour.

 After three seasons with Sporting, only starting in the latter as the team finished 15th in La Liga, Vales joined Real Zaragoza in the same league for 200 million pesetas.
 He started regularly in his first years, but was already a fringe player in the 2000–01 campaign when the Aragonese side won the Copa del Rey.

 In the summer of 2002, following Zaragoza's relegation, Vales moved to Sevilla FC also of the top flight.
-In his first season he was first choice, notably scoring the game's only goal in a local derby against Real Betis on 2 March 2003.
+He was first choice in his first season, notably scoring the game's only goal in a local derby against Real Betis on 2 March 2003.

 Vales missed the vast majority of 2003–04, due to a foot injury.
 He then signed with RCD Mallorca, but suffered a relapse in his condition and eventually decided to retire at age 30, with Spanish top tier totals of 228 matches and 18 goals.